-Pub 17, Your Federal Income Tax
+Pub 17, Your Federal Income Tax (For Individuals) - can help you prepare

 (For Individuals) - can help you prepare your individual tax return.
 This publication takes you step-by-step through each part of the return.
 It explains the tax law in a way that will help you better understand your taxes so that you pay only as much as you owe and no more.
 This publication also includes information on various credits you may be able to take to reduce your tax.

 (Note to tax professionals only: There is a fee to order this publication.)

-Forms 1040 (Schedules A. B. D. E. EIC, R).
-1040A, 1040EZ, 2106, 2441, 3903, W-2.
+Forms 1040 (Schedules A, B, D, E, EIC, R),1040A, 1040EZ, 2106, 2441, 3903, W-2.

-Pub 17 (SP), El Impuesto Federal sobre los Ingresos - Publication 17 in Spanish.
+Pub 17 (SP), El Impuesto Federal sobre los Ingresos - Publication 17 in Spanish

-Pub 51 (Circular A), Agricultural Employer's Tax Guide Form 943.
+Pub 51 (Circular A), Agricultural Employer'sTax Guide